aurorascharff/rsc-workshop/STEPS.md

 ### BREAK 1

+## Intro: Statiske og dynamiske sider

+- Statiske sider: bygget en gang, serveret til alle, ingen data fetching.
+Eksempel: Elkjøp.
+Inmeta.no.
+Nevne ISR og generateStaticParams.
+- Dynamiske sider: data fetching, serveret til brukeren, data kan endres.
+Eksempel: Avfallsdeklarering.
+Vis avfallsdek.
+- Vise build output: statisk og dynamisk.
+Default database og route: dynamisk.
+Cookies() vil også gjøre det dynamisk.
+Resten statisk.
+- Nevne PPR

 ### Intro: What are transitions?

-- Create a slow page and LinkButton to it, how the loading app
+- Create a slow page and LinkButton to it, how the app is loading, show console being run.
+Need to show this somehow or the app will not feel good.
+Awaiting the server on the page we´re navigating to.
-- Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening
+- Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
+Concurrent feature in React 18.
+- Since this is dynamic, we are running the await on the server.
+With static content, it has already run in the build and we don´t have to worry about loading states.
 - Create TransitionButton, display the loading state
 - Create a "Home" button and show the app is still responsive, app handles urgent update
 - Explain next.js navigations are already transitions